-20 apartments for rent in Historic Old Southwest, Columbia, MO
+20 apartments for rent near Historic Old Southwest, Columbia, MO

 Historic Old Southwest is a stately neighborhood of elegant, two-story homes, reflecting the grandeur of the city’s early days.
 Red brick streets can still be found in some blocks, and sidewalks invite a stroll along the estate-like lawns and homes.